 The Academic Program

 Each student enrolled in a degree program is required to complete a major.
-In addition, students have the option of pursuing a minor outside their major discipline.
+In addition, students have the option of pursuing a second major and/or one or more minors outside their major discipline.
 Students also complete course work to fulfill the requirements of the Core Program, which provides a broad and liberal education.

 Advisors are assigned for majors, second majors, and minors.
 Non-degree students also are assigned advisors.

-The First-Year Advising Program for residential students is deisgned to touch on all aspects of the first-year experience, assisting new students to better understand themselves, and to learn to use the College’s resources to meet their educational needs and aspirations.
+The First-Year Advising Program for students is designed to touch on all aspects of the first-year experience, assisting new students to better understand themselves, and to learn to use the College’s resources to meet their educational needs and aspirations.

 Declarations and changes of majors and minors are initiated by the student and facilitated by the Registration and Records Office.
 When a change of major or minor occurs, a student’s advising record is transferred from one Academic program to another when applicable.